gabriel-p-artcls/17-04_mc-catalog/README.md

  Re-process all clusters using a binary fraction of 0.

+ Eight clusters from the SMC are missing (got lost somewhere in the FTP moving).
+ These clusters will not be present in the runs: 14, 15, 16.

 #### `14th_run`

   Re-process all clusters using fixed distance moduli (18.49/18.96, S/LMC) and